 The phrase civil service reform is used in two quite distinct ways.
-It is often used by politicians and senior officials as short-hand for efforts to improve the management, efficiency and effectiveness of the c.400,000 civil servants who work around the UK – paying benefits, protecting our borders, collecting taxes and so on.
-But this is a misuse of the word ‘reform’, which surely suggests more fundamental change in the way in which the civil service behaves and operates, which is in turn deeply bound up in its structure, its culture and the incentives of its leaders in ‘Whitehall’.
+It is often used by politicians and senior officials as short-hand for efforts to improve the efficiency and effectiveness of the c.400,000 civil servants who work around the UK – paying benefits, protecting our borders, collecting taxes and so on.
+But this is a misuse of the word ‘reform’, which should surely suggest more fundamental change in the way in which the civil service behaves and operates.
+And the behaviour of the UK civil service is in turn deeply bound up in its structure, its culture, and the incentives of its leaders in ‘Whitehall’.

 - This introduction summarises the key issues and arguments.

 - There are eight pages that look at each of the issues and arguments in greater detail.

 - And then there is a very detailed history from the 1850s right up to the present date.